dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 toc: true
 ---

 I know it is dumb to create a reference guide to distributions because it is too large of a topic to keep a reference on.
 I mean there are entire books written on these distributions.
 Also, some distributions are domain-specific.
 For example, an engineer who works with the applications of wireless communication will surely know about Rayleigh and Rician distributions.
 Hence, it is kind of a waste of energy and time to try to learn about all the distributions.
 But still, I want to keep a reference of distributions I come across often when going through literature.
-Interestingly, Most of the distributions come from the exponential family which I completely overlooked when I started the article.
+Interestingly, most of the distributions come from the exponential family.

 Additionally, I want to mention some external resources that provide interactive visualizations of probability distributions.